enewe101/cluster-func/README.md

 convenient.)
 Let's suppose execution of your target script requires certain environment variables to be set.
-If you run `cluf` in *direct mode*, there's nothing to think about -- your script will execute in an environment inhereted from the one you are in.
+If you run `cluf` in *direct mode*, there's nothing to think about&emdash;your script will inheret the current environment.

 For example, if you did:
 ```bash